 A successful home buying experience is all like any big project, a successful home buying experience is all about getting the details right from start to finish.
-These tips for first-time homebuyers will help you with all the process:
+These tips for first-time homebuyers will help you with the process:

 When you decide to save for a home, these are the things you want to consider:

 Down payment: Your down payment requirement will depend on the lender and the type of mortgage.
-Fees as little as 3% are allowed for first-time homebuyers by some traditional loans.
+Fees of as little as 3% are allowed for first-time homebuyers by some traditional loans.
 But these small down payments can be a very challenging way for you to save.
 You can use a down payment calculator to set this, for example, a 3% down payment on a $250,000 home is $8,750.

 Closing costs: are the fees you pay to finalize the mortgage process, which range usually from 2% to 5% of the loan amount.
 The seller should be requested by you to pay a part of your closing cost.
 There you can save some expenses.

 Move-in expenses: We all know when buying a home we may need some cash.
 You should consider setting aside some money for home repairs, home updates, and furniture.